zzyzek/sandbox/gilbert-figs/Notes.md

 I'm a little wary because the `gilbert3d` code has some $\frac{4}{3}$ constants floating around, maybe suggesting there are better bounds/thresholds to split on (or that the ones I've calculated are incorrect).

+---

+So, instead, let's just choose $\rho = \frac{2}{3}$ everywhere there's a special case split.

+---

+One issue that needs to be careful with is when splitting in the $w$ dimension.
+If this becomes a sheet of 1, we need to be sure to catch it and handle the recursion properly.

 ###### 2025-04-03

 This is me thinking out loud a bit.